Do Old People Smell Different? The Facts About Changing Body Odor for Seniors and Caregivers

 - Bathe or shower regularly.

 - Moisturize after bathing or showering.
-Moisturizers with antioxidant ingredients like vitamin C can protect your skin.
+Moisturizers with vitamin C and other antioxidant ingredients can protect your skin.

-- Let air flow.
+- Let the air flow.
 (Some seniors live in environments that don't have optimum air circulation, leading to a musty smell.)
 Try to keep windows open when possible.
+A good air purifier with a HEPA filter can also help, particularly in areas or seasons where having the windows open isn't an option.

 - Eat a healthy diet.
 Some people think that eating plenty of antioxidant-rich fruits and vegetables while reducing meat and alcohol consumption helps control nonenal production.